solenopsys/arh_ui-publications/README.md

-# fui-publications
+# ui-publications

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test fui-public` to execute the unit tests.
+Run `nx test ui-public` to execute the unit tests.